Two Paths to Joy

 When Gandhi was asked, “In three words, what is your philosophy of life?” he replied, “Renounce and enjoy.”
 This quote speaks to the wisdom of non-attachment, to seeing through the illusion of a separate doer acting and reacting in a separate world.
 The renunciation is not of the world itself, but of egoic attachments.

-A similar nondual invitation is to “welcome and enjoy,” which implies a level of openness to all that unfolds.
+A similar nondual invitation is to “welcome and enjoy,” which implies a level of nonresistance to all that unfolds.
 If reality is a singular, indivisible consciousness, and everything is an expression of one awareness, one being, then there can be nothing separate from awareness.
-“Welcome and enjoy” offers more than letting go of attachments; it signifies an acceptance as well as an engagement with experience.
-So this is not a passive kind of acceptance, but a more dynamic openness.
-It is the recognition that every action, every reaction, is consciousness expressing itself.
+“Welcome and enjoy” offers more than letting go of attachments; it signifies a radical acceptance as well as an engagement with experience.
+This kind of acceptance is not passive; it comes from a place of openness.
+Being open does not mean that we say “yes” to everything, but rather that our actions arise from an open heart rather than a closed heart.
+So even if we say “no” to a situation, the response comes from a place of wisdom.

-The enjoyment here is not contingent on specific conditions being met.
-It is simply the joy of being, resting in a growing sense of clarity, contentment, and peace.
+The enjoyment here is not contingent upon specific conditions being met.
+It is simply the joy of being, acting while resting in a growing sense of clarity, contentment, and peace.